ACP Training in Primary Care

 Discuss an Application

-Primary Care employers who are interested in ACP training for a member of staff or recruiting to an ACP post are offered an opportunity to discuss this with SY ACP Professional Lead Sarah Fisher.
+Primary Care employers who are interested in ACP training for a member of staff or recruiting to an ACP post are offered the opportunity to discuss a potential application with the SY Primary Care Workforce & Training Hub.

 Appointments last approximately 30 minutes and are done over Teams.